 Here’s a spicy mix, however you say it.
 Whether you call it piri-piri or peri-peri seasoning, the end result is all the same – it’s a delicious combo of pungent and savory spices with a healthy kick of heat.
 It’s perfect as a dry rub for steaks or chicken, and it can add a nice level of savory spice to soups and sauces.

-Finding piri-piri pepper (a.k.a. dried African bird’s eye or malagueta pepper) is not a simple task, but you do have some excellent substitutes that will do just fine.
-Common cayenne (30,000 – 50,000 SHU) is the simplest swap-in as it’s a spice rack staple, though it’s a little milder than malagueta.
+Finding piri-piri pepper (a.k.a. peri-peri or dried African bird’s eye) is not a simple task, but you do have some excellent substitutes that will do just fine.
+Common cayenne (30,000 – 50,000 SHU) is the simplest swap-in as it’s a spice rack staple, though it’s a little milder than piri piri.
 Adjust your use according to you tolerance level.
-If you want something a little more unique and comparable in heat, try crushed pequin pepper.
-It’s spiciness is more in-line, and pequin are easy to pick up online.
-Another option is dried Thai chilies which will pack a comparable punch to malagueta.
-They, too, are simple to source, online or often at your local supermarket.
+You may want to add in a little more if you’re using cayenne to not cut the spiciness so much.

 - Grind the dried oregano into a powder, then combine all ingredients in a mixing bowl.